 UK Governments have been criticised for allowing this to happen.
-These are difficult decisions and, probably, the best example of Political Ownership of this was the radical Labour Government of 1945 to 1951 under Clement Attlee who was the Leader of the Labour Party for 20 years until 1951.
+These are difficult decisions

+The primary purpose of any civilised democracy is to look after its people and, probably, the best example of Political Ownership of this was the radical Labour Government of 1945 to 1951 under Clement Attlee who was the Leader of the Labour Party for 20 years until 1951.
 His Government created the National Health Service, nationalized industries, and decolonized parts of the British Empire.
 The government also passed the National Insurance Act of 1946, which established a welfare state.